Article Contents

 Getting paid: Top eCommerce Payment Gateways

-Another thing to keep in mind is the products you are selling.
-For example, Stripe won’t work with companies that sell high-risk or highly regulated products, including alcohol, marijuana and supplements.
+• Another thing to keep in mind is the products you are selling.
+For example, Stripe won’t work with companies that sell high-risk or highly regulated products, including alcohol, marijuana and many supplements.

-A third thing to consider is how your payment gateway will integrate with your bookkeeping processes.
+• A fourth thing to consider is how all of your payment methods – including online payment gateways as well vendor/supplier payments – will integrate with your bookkeeping processes.
 For example, here is a detailed guide for how to sync Stripe with Xero.

 Choosing an eCommerce cloud accounting solution